Updated 20th January 2022

 Synodal Pathway Listening Session

-For those who were not here last week the following questions were put forward at the Listening Session last week:
+For those who were not here the following questions were put forward at the Listening Session a couple of weeks ago:

 · What has been your experience of “journeying together” these last eighteen months – as a parish/community?